Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

-\textbf{Implementation.} Iterative solvers that approximate the output in \eqref{eq.ratOut} should have a fast convergence and be computationally efficient.
-In addition, if the filter is used for distributed processing tasks, these solvers also need to be implemented locally.
-The work in \cite{liu2018filter} uses a conjugate gradient approach to solve \eqref{eq.ratOut}.
-While not being distributable, it exploits the graph structure, and, if run for $T$ iterations, it has a computational cost of $\stO((PT+Q)|\stE|)$.
+\textbf{Implementation.} {To reduce the computational cost of solving \eqref{eq.ratOut}, we resort to iterative solvers that are fast and computationally efficient.
+If a centralized implementation is targeted, conjugate gradient approaches that exploit the graph structure are of interest \cite{liu2018filter}.
+They have a computational cost of $\bigOh((PT+Q)|\stE|)$, where $T$ is the number of iterations.
 Because of the fast convergence of the conjugate gradient, we can stop it in a few tens of iterations.
-And since a rational function achieves good approximation with low orders $P$ and $Q$, we expect the cost of obtaining the rational filter output to be low and comparable with that of graph convolutional filters [cf. \eqref{eq:graphConv}].
-The work in \cite{tian2014chebyshev} considers purely rational ($Q = 0$ and $P = 1$) non-parametric low-pass filtering and implements them via Krylov-subspace methods for graph-based image processing (see Sec.~\ref{subsec_imProc}).
-Instead, \cite{levie2018cayleynets,isufi2021edgenets} consider the Jacobi method when the rational filter is composed of Cayley polynomials or general ones, respectively.
-While these solutions are tailored to a centralized implementation, distributed solutions have also been devised.
-Specifically, \cite{loukas2013think} discusses the implementation of purely rational filters ($Q = 0$ and $P = 1$) via information potential iterative algorithms, which is extended to arbitrary orders via ARMA-like recursions in \cite{loukas2015distributed,Isufi2017-ARMA,isufi2017autoregressive} and gradient-descent methods in \cite{shi2015infinite}.
+And since a rational function achieves good approximation with low orders $P$ and $Q$, we expect the cost of obtaining the rational filter output to be low and comparable with that of graph convolutional filters (cf. \eqref{eq:graphConv}).
+Other works have considered the Jacobi method \cite{levie2018cayleynets,isufi2021edgenets}, quasi-Newton methods \cite{jiang2019decentralised}, or pre-conditioned gradient descent \cite{cheng2020preconditioned} to speed-up the computation in particular cases or have lighter per-iteration computation cost.

-Other works rely on iterative methods with a small geodesic (shortest path) distance between two nodes in an undirected graph.
-This induces a sparsity in the computations, which can be leveraged within the iterative algorithms to obtain the output efficiently.
-The work in \cite{jiang2019decentralised} uses quasi-Newton methods for computing the inverse, while \cite{cheng2020preconditioned} uses pre-conditioned gradient descent.
-If the desired operator is not local, it can be first approximated as in \eqref{eq.ratFilter} and then implemented \cite{cheng2019iterative,emirov2020polynomial}.
+Instead, if a distributed implementation is needed, the algorithm for solving \eqref{eq.ratOut} need also enjoy a local computation.
+Most strategies rely on first-order methods based either on ARMA-like recursions \cite{loukas2015distributed,Isufi2017-ARMA,isufi2017autoregressive} or gradient-descent \cite{shi2015infinite}.
+When the graph has a small diameter, the quasi-Newton method in \cite{jiang2019decentralised} or the pre-conditioned gradient descent \cite{cheng2020preconditioned} could be a choice since they can be implemented locally with little effect on the performance.}

-\textbf{Design.} Designing rational filters is equivalent to rational function fitting~\cite{trefethen2019approximation}.
-This entails a non-linear and non-convex problem and, as mentioned above, stability is a concern.
-There are two main streams of rational filter design, both reminiscent of rational fitting and IIR filter design in DSP: \emph{optimization-based} approaches and \emph{change of variable} approaches.
+\textbf{Design.} There are two streams of rational filter design, both reminiscent of rational fitting and filter design in DSP: \emph{optimization-based} approaches and \emph{change of variable} approaches.

 \emph{Optimization-based:} These methods can be cast as solving the constrained optimization problem